Media Relations

 Become an expert

-Each year, we receive calls from web, print, television, and radio journalists in BC, across Canada, and around the world seeking UBC expertise on a wide range of topical issues.
+Each year, we receive calls from web, print, television, and radio journalists in B.C., across Canada, and around the world seeking UBC expertise on a wide range of topical issues.

 Media training